Western Illinois University: Macomb Campus

 Other Exciting Things to Know about Theatre and Dance at Western

 The department has gained recognition for its students at the Kennedy Center/American College Theatre Festival and the American College Dance Festival.
 There is a strong legacy of Stage Combat at Western.
-Most recently, faculty and students have been performing “unrehearsed Shakespeare” in projects like Bard in the Barn.
+Most recently, faculty and students have been performing “unrehearsed Shakespeare” in projects like Bard in the Barn or Shakespeare in the Ravine.
 You will find information on these programs plus information on our fine faculty, facilities and productions on this web site.
 We hope you enjoy your visit!

 From left: Tommy Iafrate (SDC Directing Award, participated in the national ACTF festival), Kristin Katsu (Runner-up 10 Minute Play directing), Will Stacey (1st, Scene Design, Design Storm), Andy Behling (with scene partner James Bleecker, not pictured) (1st, Classical Acting Award), Bill Kincaid (faculty), Lorenzo Rush and Anna Cline (Best Comic Scene)